dylan-lang/opendylan/documentation/cffi-win32-reference/source/c-ffi.rst

       c-name: "cos"
     end C-function;

-The name appearing immediately after the ``define C-function`` is the name we want to give to the Dylan variable to which our wrapper function will be bound.
+The name appearing immediately after the :macro:`define C-function` is the name we want to give to the Dylan variable to which our wrapper function will be bound.
 We call it *C-cos*.
 We also give the actual C name of the function we want to wrap as the value of the keyword *c-name:*.

 Once we have compiled the definition — and assuming the compiled version of the C library implementing *cos* has been linked in with the Dylan